Mayur-Kyatham/Rock_paper_scissor/README.md

 It then determines the winner based on the game rules and displays the result.

 ## How to Play
-Run the Python script using a compatible Python interpreter (e.g., Python 3.x).
+1. Run the Python script using a compatible Python interpreter (e.g., Python 3.x).

-Player 1 will be prompted to input their choice by typing "rock," "paper," or "scissors" (case-insensitive).
+2. Player 1 will be prompted to input their choice by typing "rock," "paper," or "scissors" (case-insensitive).

-The program will randomly select a choice for Player 2.
+3. The program will randomly select a choice for Player 2.

-The result of the game will be displayed on the console.
+4. The result of the game will be displayed on the console.

 ## Rules

+The game follows these basic rules:

+Rock beats Scissors
+Scissors beats Paper
+Paper beats Rock
+If both players choose the same option, the game results in a tie.